Deputy President of the Board of Trade

-The office of Vice-President of the Board of Trade is a junior ministerial position in the government of the United Kingdom at the Board of Trade.
-The office was created in 1786 but fell into abeyance in 1867.
-From 1848 onwards, the office was held concurrently with that of Paymaster-General.
-The office of Vice-President itself was effectively succeeded by that of Parliamentary Secretary to the Board of Trade but the role is extant.
+The office of Vice-president of the Board of Trade was a junior ministerial position in the government of the United Kingdom at the Board of Trade, within the Department for Business and Trade.
+The office of Vice-president was created in 1786 but fell into abeyance in 1867.
+From 1848 onwards, the office was held concurrently with that of Paymaster General.
+The office of vice-president itself was effectively succeeded by that of Parliamentary Secretary to the Board of Trade but the role is extant.

-Notable holders of the office of Vice-President include Lord Grenville, William Gladstone, Lord Goderich and the Earl Granville.
+Notable holders of the office of vice-president include Lord Grenville, William Gladstone, Lord Goderich and the Earl Granville.

 In 2020, there was an unusual appointment of a Deputy President of the Board of Trade to assist the President, but the holder remained only an adviser to the Board.
 This appears to have been a one-off appointment, and this role no longer exists.

 Vice-Presidents of the Board of Trade, 1786–1867 (currently in abeyance)

 Deputy President of the Board of Trade, 2020

-As some point on or before 8 June 2020, when it was mentioned in answer to a written parliamentary question, the Board of Trade had begun to be served by a Deputy President, in the person of the backbencher Marcus Fysh MP.
+At some point on or before 8 June 2020, when it was mentioned in answer to a written parliamentary question, the Board of Trade had begun to be served by a Deputy President, in the person of the backbencher Marcus Fysh MP.
 This was later mentioned in a press release about updated membership.